Andy Kilner: Playing career

 In 1988, he joined Altrincham in a player swap deal where he spent the remainder of the 1987–88 season.
 He returned to Sweden soon after, joining Vänersborgs IF before scoring 20 times in the 1990 season for Jonsereds IF despite suffering a broken leg for the second time in his career in 1989.
 When the Swedish league season ended, Kilner returned to England as part of his contract allowed him to play for other teams on a non-contract basis during the offseason due to only being paid half salary when the season ended.
 He was offered a trial with Stockport County by assistant manager John Sainty who had coached him as a youngster at Burnley.
 He played two matches for Stockport's reserve side, scoring once against Rochdale and twice against Crewe Alexandra.
 His performances saw him handed his first team debut on 1 January 1991 as a substitute in place of Paul Williams during a 1–1 draw with Gillingham.
 Three days later, he was named in the starting line-up for a league match against Wrexham and scored both goals in a 2–0 victory, signing a permanent contract with the club soon after.
 He quickly established himself in the first team and scored eleven league goals to help the club win promotion from the Fourth Division.
 However, manager Danny Bergara later made several tactical changes to the club's style of play that ultimately led to Kilner falling out of favour and, after brief loan spells with Rochdale and Bury, he left the club.

-After a spell with Witton Albion, Kilner joined Norwegian third tier side Fredrikstad FK.
+After a spell with Witton Albion, Chorley and Radcliffe Borough Kilner joined Norwegian third tier side Fredrikstad FK.
 He enjoyed a prolific season, scoring fifteen times in eighteen league matches including two hat-tricks, as the club finished in second place and missed out on promotion by a point.
 Fredrikstad hoped to extend the deal but could not afford to offer him a new deal and he subsequently left the club.
-During his time in Norway, Kilner had been receiving injections in his knee to keep playing but was eventually forced to retire from playing at the age of 29 due to longstanding complications from the broken leg he suffered playing for Burnley.
+During his time in Norway, Kilner had been receiving injections in his knee to keep playing but after a few years at Radcliffe Borough he was eventually forced to retire from playing at the age of 29 due to longstanding complications from the broken leg he suffered playing for Burnley.